How we help all our students achieve their full potential

 - Rigorous monitoring and evaluation of targeted interventions – staff regularly review individual IEP targets, set new ones and adapt their strategies where they see fit.

-- Enrichment – we run a breakfast club and a wide range of afterschool clubs.
-Disadvantaged children are entitled to attend 2 after school clubs for free.
+- Enrichment– we run a breakfast club and a wide range of afterschool clubs.
+Disadvantaged children are entitled to attend two after school clubs for free.
 We also provide many opportunities throughout the year for pupils to learn outside the classroom and also maximise opportunities presented by having visitors into school.

 - Targeted parental engagement and support – we have good relationships with our parents and regularly share their child’s current targets with them.
 Results from a parental survey have resulted in us being in the process of providing a range of online videos to help parents support their child with maths and phonics.